-To date, these sometimes overlapping circles of friends, family and colleagues include the following deserve special mention: Kathi Barry Albertini, Ann Auburn, Edith Bédard, Jacques Deschamps de Boishébert, Nadine Lefebvre, Carol Lundquist, Helaine Simmonds, Arthur Strout, Seta Wehbe, my friends from Australia Theodora Noble and Susanne Dennings, my sister Carla Levesque, and my cousins Father Peter Dumont, Vivian Dumont, Susan Littlefield, Sister Marie-Christilla (whom we also know as Muriel Pelletier) and Peter’s cousin Michel Moisan.
+To date, these sometimes overlapping circles of friends, family and colleagues include the following deserve special mention: Kathi Barry Albertini, Ann Auburn, Edith Bédard, Susanne Dennings, Jacques Deschamps de Boishébert, Carol Lundquist, Theodora Noble, Helaine Simmonds, Arthur Strout, and Seta Wehbe, my sister Carla Levesque and brother Dana Cole-Levesque, and my cousins Rév.
+Mgr C. Peter Dumont, Vivian Dumont (now sadly deceased), Sister Marie-Christilla (whom we also know as Muriel Pelletier) and Peter’s cousin Michel Moisan.
 I owe very special thanks to Peter and Michel for helping with early translations and with brainstorming possible explanations to some of the mysteries around Jeanne and her family.
 In addition, although only a distant cousin, historian Ulric Lévesque not only has been willing to answer questions and provide promising hypotheses despite my halting French.
 He also took the time to give me a special tour of Rivière-Ouelle when I visited the village where Jeanne and Robert Lévesque lived centuries ago.

-Several historians have been most responsive with emails and conversations, including Leslie Choquette (thanks for the lovely afternoon chat in your backyard!), Cole Harris, Paul-Henri Hudon, Alain Laberge, Yves Landry, Rénald Lessard, Renaud Lévesque (thank you so much for all your answers to my questions), Eric Mardoc, Peter Moogk, and Jan Noel, several of whom have had to reach back many decades into research done so long ago.
+Several historians have been most responsive with emails and conversations, including Leslie Choquette, Cole Harris, Paul-Henri Hudon, Alain Laberge, Yves Landry, Rénald Lessard, Renaud Levesque, Eric Mardoc, Peter Moogk, and Jan Noel, several of whom have had to reach back many decades into research done so long ago.

 In Quebec and France, archivists at the following institutions have been amazingly helpful, and I am most appreciative of their aid in tracking down documents and information:

-- The staff at Bibliothèque et Archives Nationales au Québec (BANQ) in Montréal;
+- The staff at Bibliothèque et Archives nationales du Québec (BAnQ) in Montréal;

 - BANQ Quebec at Laval University, particularly Rénald Lessard, Michel Simard, and Jean-Pierre Asseline;